 I mark my painting complete with my signature.

 As a general comment, sometimes towards the end of a painting, I will notice mistakes or things I may have changed if I picked up earlier.
 However, by the later stages of a painting, I will often just leave them as is.

 This is because the mistakes would be difficult to change in the later stages of a painting and also leaving them acts as a reminder of where I need to improve.

 I do not lose any sleep over making mistakes.
 But I do like to be aware of them and learn from them.
 I try to only make the same mistake once.

 You will notice the photo above has a slightly brighter appearance.
 This is because the progress shots were taken in my room which does not have the best lighting.
 The photo above is a more faithful representation of what the painting actually looks like.

 - Larger paintings can be easier in the sense you can add more detail with larger brushes.
-If you generally only paint with small canvas sizes, try mix it up with some large scale paintings.
+If you generally only paint with small canvas sizes, try to mix it up with some large-scale paintings.

 - Sharp contrasts in value can be useful for creating points of interest in your painting (see the sharp contrast between the shadows in the bottom left of the canvas and the high key values of the rest of the painting).